joinpursuit/Pursuit-Core-Web/reassessments/README.md

     ```
 3. List and become aware, if you haven't already, of the DSA Standards **you** have low and need to get reassessed in by looking at your [gradebook](https://drive.google.com/drive/search?q=gradebook)
 3. For all the DSA standards you need to get reassessed in review their [lessons](https://github.com/joinpursuit/Pursuit-Core-DSA) as well as explore the resources linked to in the lesson's Readme.
 Find and explore other resources online to support your understanding of the topic like YouTube videos or its [CTCI](https://www.google.com/search?gs_ssp=eJzj4tVP1zc0zDIpyDJNKcsxYPTiTC5JzlRIys_PBgBokggk&q=ctci+book&oq=ctci&aqs=chrome.4.69i57j0l3j46j0l3.4069j0j7&sourceid=chrome&ie=UTF-8) chapter.
-4. Solve the 4 to 5 problems associated to your DSA Standards from the [**Standards Reassessments** Table](https://github.com/joinpursuit/Pursuit-Core-DSA#standards-reassessments).
+4. Solve the 4 to 5 problems associated for each one of your DSA Standards from the [**Standards Reassessments** Table](https://github.com/joinpursuit/Pursuit-Core-DSA#standards-reassessments).
 Most questions are in LeetCode, solve them there first.
 6. Save your solutions in JavaScript files with the name of the problem in the given topic directory and committed to your `Data-Structures-And-Algorithms` repo.
-For instance say you solved all the [Trees Problems](https://github.com/joinpursuit/Pursuit-Core-DSA#:~:text=DSA-1-g:%20Trees) then your repo should have something like this with each solution in its own file:
+For instance, say you solved all the [Trees Problems](https://github.com/joinpursuit/Pursuit-Core-DSA#:~:text=DSA-1-g:%20Trees) then your trees folder should looke something like this with each solution in its own file:
     ```
     ...
     └── Trees